AnthonyHPham/lichess-Data-Analysis/README.md

-# lichess-Data-Analysis
+# What is this?
-A collection of various programs that display random statistics using lichess' public game database
+It is simply a collection of various programs that display random statistics using lichess' public game database

 ### Databases Used and Output
 You can find the databases that were used at https://database.lichess.org/.
 The programs will be using the large database.
 The large database has 1.2 million games stored and is listed under November 2014.